 - Badass Longcoat: A few of the pirates, and the Scarecrow.

-- Captain Ersatz: Several, such as Sue Sylvester, Lara Croft, Æon Flux, Snow White, Malelficent, Catwoman, and Van Helsing.
+- Captain Ersatz: Several, such as Sue Sylvester, Lara Croft, Æon Flux, Snow White and the Seven Dwarfs, Malelficent, Catwoman, and Van Helsing.

 - Creepy Blue Eyes: The Mummy, Grim Reaper, and Ghost Warrior.